 1.1.
-The Need for Uranium
+The Need for (Jranium

-In the 1930s, tensions were rising in Europe as Nazi Germany Came to power.
-In 1938, German physicists in Berlin successfully split a uranium atom.
+During the 1930s, tensions were rising in Europe as Nazi Germany Came to power.
+In 1938, German physicists Otto Hahn and Fritz Strassmann made an unexpected discovery in their laboratory in Berlin.
+For the first time they successfully split a uranium atom.

-The physicists observed that the splitting of a uranium atom creates two lighter atoms.
-Using Albert Einstein's famous equation relating mass to energy, $E=mC^2$ , they concluded that the mass lost in the split was converted to energy and released.
-In 1939 they termed the process "fission" and noted its ability to release Vast amounts of energy.
+The physicists observed that the splitting of a uranium atom Creates two lighter atoms.
+Using Albert Einstein's famous equation relating mass to energy, $E=mC^2$, they concluded that the mass lost in the split was converted to energy and released.
+In 1939 they termed the process "fission" and noted its ability to release vast amounts of energy.